letthelightin/finalproject/README.md

 than 0.

-Class RunMe's key handling works the rest: when a directional key on the kayboard is pressed the handler traverses the Board's array creating, executing, and  disposing of pathTransitions for each Block that should be moved.
+Class RunMe's key handling works the rest: when a directional key on the keyboard is pressed the handler traverses the Board's array creating, executing, and  disposing of pathTransitions for each Block that should be moved.